idkuser000/opendot/README.md

 6. Copy the "local/share/rofi/themes/light.rasi" to your system's ".local/share/rofi/themes" (you may need to create that folder first)
 7. Open "Rofi Theme Selector" then type light, then press Enter and press Alt+A

+Also, thanks Stardust-kyun!
+The bar and the theme was heavily inspired/taken by his repository.

 This is my first time upload a dotfile to GitHub, so it is still incomplete.
 If you had any problems, DMs to my Discord: thetfs0! :)